Skip to content

 • Best for: large Mermaid graphs, AI-generated diagrams, user-triggered export

-• Key props: node, isDark, isStrict, maxHeight
+• Key props: node, isDark, isStrict, maxHeight, estimatedPreviewHeightPx

 • Events: copy, export, openModal, toggleMode